-- (vii) 'Personal Leave' means leave provided for: - (1) personal illness or injury; or - (2) to provide care or support to a member of the employee's immediate family or household who is ill or injured; - (3) to provide care or support to a member of the employee's immediate family or household due to an unexpected emergency. - (i) 'Statutory Declaration' means a declaration made in writing according to the requirements of the Oaths Act 2001 (Tas).
-It is an offence under section 113 of the Criminal Code, as contained in Schedule 1 of the Criminal Code Act 1924 (Tas), to make a false statement in a Statutory Declaration. - (b) Amount of Personal Leave - (i) Personal leave is available to an employee, when the employee is absent: - (1) due to personal illness or injury; or - (2) for the purposes of caring for an immediate family or household member who is sick and requires the employee's care and support or who requires care due to an unexpected emergency. - (ii) Personal leave accrues according to length of service.
-Part-time employees are entitled to the same personal leave credits as a full-time employee but on a pro-rata basis according to the number of hours worked compared to full time employees.
-Payment for personal leave will only be made for those hours that would normally have been worked had the employee not been on personal leave. - (c) Personal Leave for Permanent Employees
+(vii) 'Personal Leave' means provided for:

+- personal illness or injury; or - 2. to provide care or support to a member of the employee's immediate family or household who is ill or injured; or - 3. to provide care or support to a member of the employee's immediate family or household due to an unexpected emergency. - (viii) 'Personal Leave Year' means 12 months of continuous paid employment from the commencement of employment including periods of paid leave but excluding periods within which an employee is receiving a loading in lieu of leave entitlements. - (ix) 'Statutory Declaration' means a declaration made in writing according to the requirements of the Oaths Act 2001 (Tas).
+It is an offence under section 113 of the Criminal Code, as contained in Schedule 1 of the Criminal Code Act 1924 (Tas), to make a false statement in a Statutory Declaration.